Rogers, Minnesota: Annexation of Hassan Township

 On January 1, 2012, Hassan Township, Hennepin County's last township, was completely annexed into Rogers.
 Talks of annexation between Rogers and Hassan Township can be traced back to the 1970s, but the formal agreement was approved on December 30, 2003.
 In 2008, the Rogers City Council and the Hassan Town Board accelerated the annexation date to January 1, 2012.
 This was the third and final phase of annexation, boosting the Rogers population to over 11,000 residents.

 Education

+Rogers has multiple schools within its borders, including four public schools: